-“Oh yeah, isn’t that where Lieutenant Calley went crazy and killed all those people?”
+“Oh yeah, isn’t that where Lt.
+Calley went crazy and killed all those people?”
 No, that was not what happened.
-Lieutenant Calley was one of the people who went crazy and killed a lot of people at My Lai, but this was an operation, not an aberration.
+Lt.
+Calley was one of the people who went crazy and killed a lot of people at My Lai, but this was an operation, not an aberration.

 Looking back, it’s clear that the real aberration was the unprecedented and unparalleled investigation and exposure of My Lai.
 No other American atrocity committed during the war — and there were so many — was ever afforded anything approaching the same attention.

 Most, of course, weren’t photographed, and many were not documented in any way.
 The great majority were never known outside the offending unit, and most investigations that did result were closed, quashed, or abandoned.
 Even on the rare occasions when the allegations were seriously investigated within the military, the reports were soon buried in classified files without ever seeing the light of day.
 Whistleblowers within the ranks or recently out of the army were threatened, intimidated, smeared, or — if they were lucky — simply marginalized and ignored.

 Until the My Lai revelations became front-page news, atrocity stories were routinely disregarded by American journalists or excised by stateside editors.
 The fate of civilians in rural South Vietnam did not merit much examination; even the articles that did mention the killing of noncombatants generally did so merely in passing, without any indication that the acts described might be war crimes.
 Vietnamese revolutionary sources, for their part, detailed hundreds of massacres and large-scale operations that resulted in thousands of civilian deaths, but those reports were dismissed out of hand as communist propaganda.